-But building a successful DTC business model can be a challenge even for a retailer that is normally customer-facing, let alone one that is used to selling to businesses in a very specific way, with specific requirements for delivery, quantity, and minimum order value.
-Can wholesale sellers overcome these challenges and make a success of DTC?
+But building a successful D2C business model can be a challenge even for a retailer that is normally customer-facing, let alone one that is used to selling to businesses in a very specific way, with specific requirements for delivery, quantity, and minimum order value.
+Can wholesale sellers overcome these challenges and make a success of D2C?

 The ecommerce experience